opensupplyhub/open-supply-hub-api-examples/how_to/detail_search_guide.md

-# FSearching for Facilities on Open Supply Hub using the /facilities/ endpoint
+# Searching for Facilities on Open Supply Hub using the /facilities/ endpoint

 Search for facilities in the OS Hub database using various filters and criteria.